mwydmuch/ZoomVideoComposer/guides/fix_image_shift.md

 ### Fix image 1

-Depending on how strong the edits on image 2 are, it might be necessary to fix image 1 too, to cover up the tweaks on the edges.
+Depending on how substantial the edits on image 2 are, it might be necessary to fix image 1 too, to cover up the tweaks on the edges.

 * Open image 1